Printable Page

 Take for example the proverbial "Skinny Sticks and Bones" guy who can't even gain an ounce of muscle no matter what training routine he is attempting.
 In this case, it takes serious dedication and hard work to overcome this obstacle.

-Then, there are the people who seem to just be gifted, adding on muscle with greater ease despite eating burgers n fries everyday, and seemingly not to gain much fat.
-Yes there are body types that are empowering, allowing you to train with greater intensity, frequency, and all the while adding on muscle and strength easier.
+Then, there are the people who seem to just be gifted, adding on muscle with greater ease despite eating burgers and fries everyday and seemingly not to gain much fat.
+Yes there are body types that are empowering, allowing you to train with greater intensity, frequency and all the while adding on muscle and strength easier.

 This is the best of both worlds.
-These people are very athletic and are characterized by a muscular frame with relatively low amounts of body fat.
+These people are athletic and are characterized by a muscular frame with relatively low amounts of body fat.
 They don't have much trouble losing fat and at the same time they can gain muscle easily.
-They too like the Ectomorph have a higher metabolism that lets keep their fat levels in check.
+They too like the Ectomorph have a higher metabolism that keeps their fat levels in check.

 Before I get into the workouts let me say this - It is possible to change your body type.
 However here's the catch: It takes tremendous amounts of work.
 For example an Ectomorph with consistent training and good meal planning can become a Mesomorph.